HWZhou99/STAFormer/README.md

 </p>

 ## Requirements
-You can install all required Python packages via:
+Install all required dependencies with:
 ```
 pip install -r requirements.txt
 ```
+Python 3.7+ and PyTorch ≥1.8.0 are recommended.

 ## Datasets
-All experiments in this project are conducted on the MARS dataset, which remains the largest benchmark for video-based person re-identification to date.
+All experiments in this project are conducted on the MARS dataset, which remains the largest benchmark for video-based person Re-ID to data.
 Please follow [Video-Person-ReID](https://github.com/jiyanggao/Video-Person-ReID) to prepare the data.
 The instructions are copied here:
 1. Create a directory named ```mars/``` under ```data/```.
 2. Download the MARS dataset from the following link and place it into the ```data/mars/``` directory: [http://www.liangzheng.com.cn/Project/project_mars.html](http://www.liangzheng.com.cn/Project/project_mars.html).
 3. Extract ```bbox_train.zip``` and ```bbox_test.zip``` into ```data/mars/```.
 4. Download split information from [https://github.com/liangzheng06/MARS-evaluation/tree/master/info](https://github.com/liangzheng06/MARS-evaluation/tree/master/info) and put ```info/``` in ```data/mars```.
-After completing the above steps, the directory structure should look like this:
+Your folder structure should look like this:
 ```
+data/
-mars/
+└── mars/
-     bbox_test/
-     bbox_train/
+    ├── bbox_train/
+    ├── bbox_test/
-     info/
+    └── info/
 ```
 5. Use the parameter ```--dataset mars``` when training.